alilotfi23/DockerImageBox/README.md

 ## Setup

 ### Step 1: Clone or Copy the Script
-Copy the script to your local machine.
 You can clone the repository or manually copy the code into a file.

 ```bash
 $ git clone https://github.com/alilotfi23/DockerImageBox.git